Stairmaster Workout: Benefits and Drawbacks, and My Honest Experience

 Introduction

-You may have come across a Stairaster at the gym.
-You may have wondered what a stairmaster is and whether it is effective.
-Stairmasters have become very popular in gyms; nowadays almost all larger gyms seem to have one.
-You may also have wondered, for example, how it differs from a treadmill or other forms of exercise.
+You may have come across a Stairmaster at the gym and wondered what it is and whether it is effective.
+Stairmasters have become very popular in gyms — nowadays almost all larger gyms seem to have one.

 What is a Stairmaster?

 A stairmaster is a cardio machine that simulates climbing stairs.
-It differs from other machines in that it moves against gravity, unlike most cardio machines.
-There are actually two types of stair trainers: those where the steps move up and down, and those where the steps move like a track.
+It differs from most other cardio machines in that it works against gravity.
+There are two main types of stair trainers: those where the steps move up and down, and those where the steps move like a rotating track.

 Physiological Characteristics of Stair Climbing Exercise

-Training against gravity offers a unique starting point for training and differs from other forms of cardio.
-A stairmaster offers a low-impact, high-intensity workout, engaging your legs, glutes, and core while raising your heart rate.
-It has a unique loading profile, as it targets the glutes and calves exceptionally well.
-It is also a form of exceptionally high-intensity exercise.
-Everyone will recognize this if they have climbed, for example, 5 flights of stairs.
+Training against gravity offers a unique physiological stimulus that differs from most other forms of cardio.
+A stairmaster engages your legs, glutes, and core while raising your heart rate, and has a distinctive loading profile that targets the glutes and calves particularly well.

-Unlike normal walking training, where gluteus maximus activation is usually minimal, in stair walking, the gluteus maximus is a very active muscle [3], somewhat similar to uphill walking or running.
+Unlike level walking, where gluteus maximus activation is relatively lower, stair climbing significantly increases gluteus maximus activity [3], in a manner somewhat similar to uphill walking or running.

 The Pros of Stairmaster Training